5 ECTS cr

 |Recommended optional programme components

 521289S Machine Learning.
-This courses provide complementary information on machine learning methods applied in machine vision.
-It is recommended to be studied simultaneously.
+This course provides complementary knowledge on machine learning methods needed in machine vision.

 |Recommended or required reading